Nathan Healy

 Property Tax Exemption State tax exemption For 10-years after purchasing your solar panels, your property tax appraisal will not go up from the added value of solar panels.
 Learn More

-The financial benefit works on a monthly settlement basis, meaning any excess energy you generate is credited at the utility’s monthly system average cost of energy, which typically ranges from 2-4 cents per kilowatt-hour (this may be based on the RECA rider rate).
-For customers on time-of-use (TOU) rate plans, the netting of your energy consumption and solar production can only happen within the same time period – if you generate more than you use during any specific time period, those excess kilowatt-hours are credited at the lower monthly system average rate rather than the higher retail rate.
-There is no annual true-up period, so credits are settled monthly and don’t carry forward to future billing cycles.
+The financial benefit works on a monthly basis.
+Any excess electricity you generate beyond your consumption is credited at Evergy’s monthly system average cost of energy, which typically ranges from 2-4 cents per kilowatt-hour.
+This rate is lower than the retail rate you pay for electricity from the grid.
+If you’re on a time-of-use (TOU) rate plan, the netting of your consumption and exports happens within each specific time period, and any net excess energy is credited at the same average cost rate.
+Credits are settled monthly with no annual true-up period, meaning unused credits don’t carry forward to future months.

 Ready to start saving with solar?